Certificate in Phlebotomy

 Program Options

 Illinois Valley Community College’s Phlebotomy Program can be completed in sixteen weeks.
 Extenuating circumstances may lengthen the time needed to complete.
 After the completion of the required courses, the student will receive a Certificate in Phlebotomy from IVCC.
-Also, after successful completion of ALH 1250 and ALH 1251 the student is eligible to sit for the national American Society for Clinical Pathology Board of Registry Certification Exam (ASCP).
-This certificate allows for increased job mobility across the country, and is sought after by potential employers.
+After successful completion of ALH 1252, the student is eligible to sit for the national American Society for Clinical Pathology Board of Registry Certification Exam (ASCP).
+This certification allows for increased job mobility and wages across the country, and is sought after by potential employers.

 Requirements to obtain a Phlebotomy Certificate

-• Students must complete ALH 1001 Medical Terminology as a pre or co-requisite for both ALH 1250 and ALH 1251.
+- Students must complete ALH 1001 Medical Terminology as a pre or co-requisite for ALH 1252

-• All students are required to have a criminal background check and pass a 10 panel urine drug screen prior to taking ALH 1251.
+- All students are required to have a criminal background check and pass a 10 panel urine drug screen before beginning the clinical portion of ALH 1252.

-• A current two-step TB skin test is required for admission.
+- A current (within one year of program start) two-step TB skin test is required for admission.

 Features of the IVCC Phlebotomy Program